The Pros and Cons of Plastic Money: What You Need to Know

 Let's look more deeply into each of these advantages in greater detail.

 There is no way to send physical bills via the internet, so you can only use cash in brick-and-mortar stores.
+With cards, you can shop from the convenience of your home.

 Lastly, you can use your card to make purchases anywhere.

+The card in your pocket is likely issued by either Visa or Mastercard, which are accepted worldwide.
 Having a card on you when traveling will remove the stress of finding an exchange or having to calculate the price before you shop.

+Rewards are a popular way for companies to entice customers to use their cards.
 By offering travel miles, points, cash back, or other benefits, companies encourage customers to spend more money.

 • Travel rewards are a great way to save money on your next vacation.
 Many cards offer travel miles or points that can be redeemed for discounts on airfare, hotels, and rental cars.